Cooking with Nana Ling

 I've also used a little white chocolate and green food colouring to drizzle on the topping.
 It helps to distinguish this as Baileys Mars Bar Slice, but is entirely optional.

-See the recipe card at the end of this post for ingredient quantities.
+See the recipe card at the end of this post for ingredient quantities and full method.

 How to make Baileys Mars Bar Slice

-Start by grease a slice tin (around 27 x 17cm) with butter and then lining with baking paper.
+Start by greasing a slice tin (around 27 x 17cm) with butter and then lining with baking paper.

-TIP: Leave a little extra baking paper overhanging on the sides (to pull the slice from the tin once cooked).
+TIP: Leave a little extra baking paper overhanging at the sides (to pull the slice from the tin once cooked).

 Next add these ingredients to a large saucepan: the mars bars (broken up with your hands), 75 gram measure of the milk chocolate, butter, golden syrup and Baileys (see image 1).
 Place the saucepan over very low heat and stir with a small whisk to combine (see image 2).
 Keep stirring until the mixture reaches a smooth, runny consistency.
 The mixture should resemble melted chocolate, with no lumps (see image 3).